 - Teentalk is a workshop for young people aged 12 to 18 years old affected by parents/carers mental health.

 - For general advice about support for siblings of disabled children, the national charity, Sibs, can be a good source of information.

-If you live in Camden, your child is under 18 years old and receiving services from MOSAIC then you may be eligible for a disability card.
+If you live in Camden, your child is under 18 years old and receiving services from Children and Young People with Disability Services then you may be eligible for a disability card.